blakegarretson/essentials/main.md

 ## Games Launchers

 - [Steam](http://store.steampowered.com/): Must-have for PC gaming.
-Regardless of the two options below, I prefer Steam every time I have a choice.
+I prefer Steam every time I have a choice.

+- [GOG Galaxy](https://www.gog.com/galaxy) is the official launcher for games bought on GoG.com, but it also serves as a decent universal game library since it will work with any PC game regardless of where it was bought.

 - [Epic Games](https://www.epicgames.com/): I'm mostly here for the free games.
+Occasionally there are exclusives or sales that might be worth using the Epic store.

 - [Amazon Games](https://download.amazongames.com/AmazonGamesSetup.exe): Prime members get free games, otherwise I wouldn't bother.